RMLio/RMLStreamer/README.md

 ##### Kafka Test

-You will need to first have the flink server up and running just as you would before running the RML streamer from CLI.
+You will need to first have the flink server up and running, just as you would before running the RML streamer from CLI.

 ##### Versioning problem
-Flink supports kafka connectors but only for their respective versions.
+Flink supports kafka connectors, but only for their respective versions.

 Ex.
 FlinkConsumer08/-Producer08 will use kafka clients module from version 0.8

-This prevents us from implementing a dynamic kafka version support since same modules used by a library with different versions get overwritten by maven depending on it's distance in the dependency tree.
+This prevents us from implementing a dynamic kafka version support since same modules, used by a library with different versions, get overwritten by maven depending on it's distance in the dependency tree.

-A posssible [solution](http://jesseyates.com/2015/08/17/using-maven-shade-to-run-multiple-versions-in-a-jvm.html) to the problem will be making an empty module using the aforementioned connectors libraries.
+A posssible [solution](http://jesseyates.com/2015/08/17/using-maven-shade-to-run-multiple-versions-in-a-jvm.html) to the problem, will be making an empty module using the aforementioned connectors libraries.

 We could then change the naming of the conflicting dependencies using maven-shade-plugin, and then compiling this wrapper module as a library to be used in the streamer.